Art (ART)

 ART 492.
 Professional Artist's Portfolio and Exhibition Experience.
 (3)

-This capstone course is designed to engage students in the development of professional dispositions and preparation in being effective, confident, and productive in their chosen profession.
-Students will participate in local and national professional organizations, network with practicing professionals, hone philosophy statements and understandings, maintain a professional website, develop and utilize professional resources, and write and deliver an ARTed Talk.
+This Miami Plan Senior Capstone course is designed to engage students in the development of a professional partnership, and includes articulation and implementation of professional dispositions and preparation in being effective, confident, and productive in their chosen profession.
+Students will network with alumni and practicing professionals, hone philosophy statements and understandings, maintain a professional ePortfolio website, develop and utilize professional resources, and will be encouraged to participate in local and national professional organizations.
 SC.

 Prerequisites: ART 195, 295, 296, and 395.